-Many good citizens are falsely accused of the Nevada crime of "coercion" because it's such a vague offense that law enforcement can easily misinterpret.
+Many good citizens are falsely accused of the Nevada crime of "coercion" because it is such a vague offense that law enforcement can easily misinterpret.
 And if convicted, you face devastating penalties including imprisonment, fines, and a sullied criminal record that may keep your dream job out of reach.

 For years our Las Vegas criminal defense lawyers have defended clients against coercion charges with the end goal of getting the case dismissed altogether or negotiated down to a lesser offense.
 Keep reading below to learn more about Nevada coercion law, possible penalties, and how we can help.

 The legal definition of "coercion" in Las Vegas, Nevada makes it "unlawful for a person, with the intent to compel another to do or abstain from doing an act which the other person has a right to do or abstain from doing, to:

 (a) Use violence or inflict injury upon the other person or any of the other person's family, or upon the other person's property, or threaten such violence or injury;